 Similar to building a house, we need to lay the foundation first before we can start construction.
 For TikTok event tracking, the TikTok pixel is our foundation.

 We have to install our base, the main pixel, first and then create our events.

 So, step number one is to create our pixel.

 We are given two options for how to connect your website to TikTok: the TikTok pixel and Events API.
 With the TikTok pixel, the implementation is straightforward with step-by-step setup instructions.

 Meanwhile, the TikTok events API allows you to send web events from your server directly to TikTok.
 You’ll have more control over what you share and when you share information, but you must have a server.
 Moreover, technical development resources are required.

 In this lesson, we won’t deal with the events API and instead create a TikTok pixel.

 2. To provide a name for our pixel, select the TikTok Pixel, then click Next.

 Next, we have the option of installing the pixel code manually or setting up web events with the TikTok pixel automatically.
 Either option will work perfectly fine since we are working with Google Tag Manager.

-If you want to set it up automatically, select Automatically Set Up Web Events via Partner Platforms → Next.
+If you want to set up the pixel code automatically, select Automatically Set Up Web Events via Partner Platforms → Next.